A Converse Control Lyapunov Theorem for Joint Safety and Stability: Main results

-\begin{rem} We highlight the differences between Proposition~\ref{prop:controller} and similar results in the literature, such as Corollary~4.2.2 of~\cite{Ong2022uniting}, which extends Artstein's theorem~\cite{artstein1983stabilization} (see also~\cite[Theorem~5.9.10]{sontag1998mathematical} and~\cite{sontag1989universal}).
-First, safe exponential stabilization with a controller that is smooth at the origin as formulated in part (a) Proposition~\ref{prop:controller} has not been presented in the context combining CLF and CBF.
+\begin{rem} We highlight the differences between Proposition~\ref{prop:controller} and similar results in the literature, such as Corollary~4.2.2 of~\cite{Ong2022uniting}, which extends Artstein's theorem~\cite{artstein1983stabilization} (see also \cite{sontag1989universal}).
+First, safe exponential stabilization with a controller that is $C^1$ at the origin as formulated in part (a) Proposition~\ref{prop:controller} has not been presented in the context combining CLF and CBF.
 Second, the CBF-CLF comparability condition is required only on the boundary of the safe set, while the controller $k(x)$ is constructed globally on the open set $\mathcal{D}$.
-This is weaker than the compatibility condition considered in, e.g., \cite{li2023graphical,dai2024verification}. \end{rem}
+This is weaker than the compatibility condition considered in, e.g., \cite{li2023graphical,dai2024verification}, and has potential to reduce computational conservatism; see \cite{liu2025computing}. \end{rem}